6 Best Homeowners Insurance Companies in Minnesota 2023

 We also like them because they offer tiered coverage and excellent customer service.

-Minnesota homeowners pay an average of $1,880 per year for homeowners insurance with Farmers, which is in line with the state average.
+Minnesota homeowners pay an average of $1,880 annually for homeowners insurance with Farmers, which aligns with the state average.

 Read a full Farmers homeowners insurance review.